On this page

 All tickets in a queue are unassigned, but the SLA counter begins the moment the ticket is in a queue.
 This can impact your ability to meet defined SLAs.

-If an SLA rule has a target of Not Assigned, it can cause an SLA breach because the SLA clock is triggered as soon the ticket is created.
+If an SLA rule target is Not Assigned, it can cause an SLA breach because the SLA clock is triggered as soon the ticket is created.
 Therefore, as long as an unassigned ticket remains in a queue, it can cause an SLA breach.